Antwan Barnes

-Antwan Edward Barnes (born October 19, 1984) is an American former professional football linebacker.
+Antwan Edward Barnes (born October 19, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the Baltimore Ravens in the fourth round of the 2007 NFL draft.
-He played college football at Florida International.
+He played college football for the FIU Panthers.
 Barnes also played for the Philadelphia Eagles, San Diego Chargers, and New York Jets.

 College career

 After graduating from Miami Norland High School, Barnes played college football at Florida International University in Miami, Florida, where he was a 2006 All-Sun Belt Conference selection and the school's all-time sacks leader with 21.5.
-On April 29, 2007, he became the first player in FIU history to be drafted by a National Football League team when he was selected in the fourth round with the 134th overall pick by the Baltimore Ravens.
+On April 29, 2007, he became the first player in FIU history to be drafted by an NFL team when he was selected in the fourth round with the 134th overall pick by the Baltimore Ravens.

 Professional career

 Baltimore Ravens

 At the 2007 NFL Scouting Combine, Barnes ran a 4.43 second 40 yard dash, and put up 31 reps on the bench press.
 Barnes was a promising rookie in 2007, notching 2 sacks, 1 forced fumble, and 10 solo tackles.
 During a 2007 preseason game, Barnes delivered a blind side hit on Philadelphia Eagles punter Sav Rocca, knocking off his helmet.
 Even though officials did not penalize Barnes during the game, the league fined him $12,500 for the hit.
 In 2008, on a roster deep with linebackers, he made a name for himself as a stand out special teams player, also making his first post-season appearance.
 In 2009, Barnes started the year with his first career interception (against the San Diego Chargers, his future team), but then saw no action for several games.
 The team finally started using him late in the season, with the defense having struggled with its pass rush, and he came in and notched 3 sacks and 10 solo tackles, as well as a forced fumble.